nerd-sniped/RIGCNC/Docs/starlight/src/content/docs/archive/archive site.md

 title: Archived RIGCNC Site
 description: This is the Markdown Copy of the OLD version of the website (Pre 2024)
 ---
-Check out the most up to Date Project details on the Github!
+Check out the most up to Date Project details on the [Github!](https://github.com/nerd-sniped/RIGCNC)

-Sections
-Theory of Construction-Long and Nerdy
-Research
-Design/CAD
-Build
-Results
-Project Summary
-This is still a work in progress, check back for updates periodically.

 The overall goal of the project was to put together a passably rigid and inexpensive CNC mill capable of taking fairly heavy cuts (by maker standards) with minimal prerequisite machine tools(for assembly) while still being small and portable** The finished project can be completed with a good quality hand drill and a 3D printer.
 The conception of the project began when I realized you can buy "A" grade granite surface plates as well as precision steel right angles for less than $250.
 This gives a precision rigid base with a vertical section similar to a VMC.

 **By portable I mean moveable without rigging.
 I live in a NYC apartment, I wanted a mill I could disassemble, put in my car and move somewhere.
 The final mill is ~200 lbs. but breaks down into a few pieces that are 80lbs or less.

-Goals/Requirements
+### Goals/Requirements

 The design of RIGCNC machine was created with a design principle I learned about from the guys over at machine agency(go check out thet Jubilee 3D printer , its awesome), they call it fabricatability.
 They explained it quite well on the Jubilee Printer page.  below is an exerpt from their github page.

-the design should be reproducible in single quantities without relying on high volume purchases
+- the design should be reproducible in single quantities without relying on high volume purchases

-the constituent components should be broadly accessible to an international audience
+- the constituent components should be broadly accessible to an international audience

-the design should present all necessary trade-specific knowledge up-front via documentation
+- the design should present all necessary trade-specific knowledge up-front via documentation

-the design should be reproducible with commonly available unspecialized fabrication equipment
+- the design should be reproducible with commonly available unspecialized fabrication equipment

-the design should maximize compatibility with generic stock parts where possible
+- the design should maximize compatibility with generic stock parts where possible

-Think of it as a specific flavor of design-for-manufacturing where the manufacturer is a single person, someone who may not have access to milling and turning machines or the knowledge of how to use them.
+- Think of it as a specific flavor of design-for-manufacturing where the manufacturer is a single person, someone who may not have access to milling and turning machines or the knowledge of how to use them.
 This person also shouldn't need the fine motor skills of an experienced craftsperson to assemble parts.

 I think this just beautifully summarizes the design decisions I tried to make.
 The goal was to purchase rigidity and precision where possible.

-1. Theory of Construction-Long and Nerdy
+## Theory of Construction-Long and Nerdy

 The following section is long and nerdy. the TL;DR is:

-Everything is a spring, keep things in either tension or compression to keep it rigid and strong
+- Everything is a spring, keep things in either tension or compression to keep it rigid and strong

-Short Load Paths ensure the most efficient use of your materials.
+- Short Load Paths ensure the most efficient use of your materials.
 If you can support your loads where they occur the machine will be much more rigid.

-Material selection can be a factor, you can use mass to your advantage.
+- Material selection can be a factor, you can use mass to your advantage.
 Especially when vibrations and damping are considerations.
 Increasing the Inertia (mass) of the cutting assembly will make it want to move less.
 This is especially beneficial when considering tool chatter.

-Precision components are only useful if they are properly constrained
+- Precision components are only useful if they are properly constrained

-Precision components are only as precise as your least precise component in your precision "chain"
+- Precision components are only as precise as your least precise component in your precision "chain"

-Design philosophy
+### Design philosophy

 The goal of this build was to purchase rigidity and precision when applicable.
 A mill has to do two things to be useful; Accurately place the head of the mill at a prescribed location (relative to a work piece) and keep it there while it is being acted on by external forces (cutting forces).
 Rigidity is key to both of these goals.
 There is no downside to having a rigid machine.

 The following article should read as various thoughts one should have in mind while pondering/building a mill.
 I break many of the rules of design while building my mill, (hopefully) for defensible monetary or convenience reasons.
 When building a hobby-grade mill certain concessions have to be made.
 I am going to do my best to use qualitative language instead of jumping right into numbers, the goal here is to convey insight and not preach.